railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

 products.
 Then set the quantity of products sold from which the discount is applied, and the amount of the rebate as a percentage of the actual sales volume.

-When you have defined the campaign you can active it by clicking the :guilabel:`Open` button.
+When you have defined the campaign, you can activate it by clicking the :guilabel:`Open` button.
 The figure :ref:`fig-discamp` shows a campaign with a rebate on computers which is between 10% and 20% depending on the sales volume.